ambiknds/password-generator/README.md

 ## useState
+useState is a React Hook that lets you add a state variable to your component.

+const [state, setState] = useState(initialState);
+Call useState at the top level of your component to declare a state variable.

+Parameters
+initialState: The value you want the state to be initially.
+It can be a value of any type, but there is a special behavior for functions.
+This argument is ignored after the initial render.
+If you pass a function as initialState, it will be treated as an initializer function.
+It should be pure, should take no arguments, and should return a value of any type.
+React will call your initializer function when initializing the component, and store its return value as the initial state.
+See an example below.
+Returns
+useState returns an array with exactly two values:

+The current state.
+During the first render, it will match the initialState you have passed.
+The set function that lets you update the state to a different value and trigger a re-render.

 ## useEffect
-run a variety of code base on scenario eg loading, offloading, mounting
+run a variety of code base on scenario eg loading, offloading, mounting useEffect is a React Hook that lets you synchronize a component with an external system.

+useEffect(setup, dependencies?)
+Parameters
+setup: The function with your Effect’s logic.
+Your setup function may also optionally return a cleanup function.
+When your component is added to the DOM, React will run your setup function.
+After every re-render with changed dependencies, React will first run the cleanup function (if you provided it) with the old values, and then run your setup function with the new values.
+After your component is removed from the DOM, React will run your cleanup function.

+optional dependencies: The list of all reactive values referenced inside of the setup code.
+Reactive values include props, state, and all the variables and functions declared directly inside your component body.
+If your linter is configured for React, it will verify that every reactive value is correctly specified as a dependency.
+The list of dependencies must have a constant number of items and be written inline like [dep1, dep2, dep3].
+React will compare each dependency with its previous value using the Object.is comparison.
+If you omit this argument, your Effect will re-run after every re-render of the component.
+See the difference between passing an array of dependencies, an empty array, and no dependencies at all.

+Returns
+useEffect returns undefined.

 ## useCallback
 useCallback is a React Hook that lets you cache a function definition between re-renders.